 |C.V.
 Starr Study Abroad Fellowship||No application deadlines||

-Baruch students who study abroad on an approved semester-long Exchange or Study Abroad Program are automatically entitled to receive a C.V.
+Baruch students who study abroad on an approved semester-long Exchange or Study Abroad Program are eligible for a C.V.
 Starr Study Abroad Fellowship.

 |The Financial Women’s Association International Study Scholarship||